-The Honors Program consists of four Honors Seminar courses and certain specifically modified Core Curriculum courses.
-Honors Program students take two of the Seminar courses and two of the Core courses each year.
+The Honors Program consists of two Honors Seminar courses and six specifically modified Core Curriculum courses.
+Honors Program students take the two Seminar courses as freshman and two of the Core courses each year.
 These courses are scheduled alongside other courses required for completion of the student's degree.